akajen/java_capstone_backend/README.md

 - Initialize the HSQLDB in-memory database
 - Load any initial data
 - Start the web server (typically on port 8080)

+### Running Swagger UI
+- ONce app is running visit `http://localhost:8080/swagger-ui/index.html` to access the Swagger UI for API documentation and testing.

 ### Database